Kneedeep2005/UETC/README.md

 - expansion of the observational implications section,
 - refinement of figures for cross-scale consistency,
 - preparation of a standalone technical preprint if warranted.
-- expansion of observation-driven scaling analyses across astrophysical systems,
+- expansion of observation-driven scaling analyses across astrophysical systems

 ## How to Engage